Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

 Area rugs play a major role in the overall look and feel of a room.
 They add warmth, personality, color, and style underfoot.
 Rugs anchor a space and help bring all the elements of a room together.
 Given their importance, you should consider key factors such as budget, durability, and maintenance when making a rug purchase.

 Determine how much you can afford, what kind of foot traffic the rug will receive, and the amount of effort you’re willing to spend on routine care and cleaning.
 Understanding the fiber content of different rugs will ultimately guide you to the perfect one for your home.

 Wool rugs offer the height of comfort and relative ease of maintenance.
 They do command a premium when compared with other rug materials.
 Wool accepts dye better than other natural or synthetic fibers giving them an exceptional depth of color that actually improves over time.
 It is naturally stain-resistant and durable, making it a good choice for bedrooms, living, and dining areas.

 Wool rugs aren't the greatest in humid climates and shouldn't be placed in bright sunlight.
-They absorb moisture from the air which can cause mold and mildew.
-UV rays will not only fade the colors and it can also damage the fibers.
+They absorb moisture from the air, which can cause mold and mildew.
+UV rays will not only fade the colors, and they can also damage the fibers.

 Wool rugs do require regular vacuuming.
-Trapped dirt particles can cause extensive damage and wear to any type of rug.
-For the first few months in your home you may need to vacuum your wool rug twice a week to keep shedding to a minimum.
-Spills are easily removed by immediately blotting with a clean, white, cotton cloth.
+Trapped dirt particles can cause extensive damage and wear to any rug.
+For the first few months in your home, you may need to vacuum your wool rug twice a week to keep shedding to a minimum.
+Spills are easily removed by immediately blotting with a clean, white cotton cloth.
 Avoid using wet chemical cleaners.
 It is best to use products specifically designed for wool-like dry cleaning powders.